Tower: Data Structures in Quantum Superposition: : Data Structure Library and Case Study

 We also implemented a compiler for \LangName{} into quantum circuits.
 Given a \LangName{} program, the compiler generates for each function a reversible logic circuit that when executed on a bit-representation of its input stores its output into an auxiliary register.
 The compiler outputs assembly code that invokes primitive logical, arithmetic, and memory operations.

-Furthermore, the compiler can instantiate these operations with reversible logic, arithmetic, and qRAM gates built from multi-controlled-NOT gates.
-The current implementations of these operations prioritize simplicity; more optimized designs from the literature are possible but not currently implemented.
-The output is in a simple textual netlist format that is amenable to conversion for use in available quantum computation frameworks.
+The compiler can further instantiate these primitive operations into multi-controlled-NOT gates.
+The current implementations of these operations prioritize simplicity; more optimized designs are possible but not yet implemented.
+The output is in a simple textual netlist format that is amenable to conversion for use in other quantum computation frameworks.